rsp/wid/PITCHME.md

 # What is Deno?

-A new runtime for modern<br>JavaScript and TypeScript backends<br>for the 2020s
+A new runtime for modern<br>JavaScript and TypeScript<br>backends for the 2020s

 Slides: https://pocztarski.com/wid